GSA/digitalgov.gov/content/about/style-guide.md

 Use an apostrophe to indicate:

-- Possession&mdash;”Agile also improves the development team’s ability to commit to work.”
+- Possession &mdash; ”Agile also improves the development team’s ability to commit to work.”
 - Missing letters or numbers
     - Contractions: ”For example, with a bilingual English and Spanish website, we would’ve clearly labeled captions (for English text) and subtitles (for Spanish text).”
     - Date abbreviations: ”the ‘90s” (the apostrophe replaces the _19_ in _1990s_)